kutruff/nimbit/README.md

 Unfortunately, recursive unions, and records are not as straightforward.
 For that you use `lazy()` which lets you use a type as you define it.
 The only problem is that you must provide the TypeScript types manually.

 If you want to validate any JSON value, you can use the snippet below.
+(It also has a trivial guard against prototype poisoning.)

 ```ts
 import {